cohelm/product-engineer-starter/README.md

-View instructions for completing this take-home assignment [here](https://co-helm.notion.site/Senior-Product-Engineer-Take-Home-6e82ec45cc2a46b59a0d9ee3aeb9449c).
+Please request instructions on how to complete this take-home assignment from [zahid@anterior.com](mailto:zahid@anterior.com)